Pele logo

 Child profile: display name, reading progress, coins, session activity, and login credentials you set for the child.

-Technical data: device and browser information, IP address, and logs needed for security and operation (personal data under Amendment 13).
+Technical data: device and browser information, IP address, and logs needed for security and operation.

 3. Voice data and reading assessment